OpenEvalProject/evals/manuscripts/elife-65372/v2/manuscript.md

 ## Abstract

 Image-based cell classification has become a common tool to identify phenotypic changes in cell populations.
-However, this methodology is limited to organisms possessing well-characterized species-specific reagents ( e.g. , antibodies) that allow cell identification, clustering, and convolutional neural network (CNN) training.
+However, this methodology is limited to organisms possessing well-characterized species-specific reagents (e.g., antibodies) that allow cell identification, clustering, and convolutional neural network (CNN) training.
 In the absence of such reagents, the power of image-based classification has remained mostly off-limits to many research organisms.
 We have developed an image-based classification methodology we named Image3C (Image-Cytometry Cell Classification) that does not require species-specific reagents nor pre-existing knowledge about the sample.
 Image3C combines image-based flow cytometry with an unbiased, high-throughput cell clustering pipeline and CNN integration.
 Image3C exploits intrinsic cellular features and non-species-specific dyes to perform de novo cell composition analysis and detect changes between different conditions.
 Therefore, Image3C expands the use of image-based analyses of cell population composition to research organisms in which detailed cellular phenotypes are unknown or for which species-specific reagents are not available.

 ## Introduction